barnardos/platforms-and-standards/standards/creating-content/PDF-and-video.md

 Some videos have content that communicates information that is only communicated visually.
 These require audio description, which the [Royal National Institute of Blind People  describes](https://www.rnib.org.uk/living-with-sight-loss/assistive-aids-and-technology/tv-audio-and-gaming/audio-description-ad/#:~:text=What%20is%20Audio%20Description%3F,the%20programme%20clear%20through%20sound):
 > Audio description (AD) is additional commentary that explains what’s happening on screen.
 AD describes body language, expressions and movements, making the programme clear through sound.

+The UK government has basic guidance on [Adding an audio description to your videos](https://gcs.civilservice.gov.uk/guidance/accessible-communications/adding-an-audio-description-to-your-videos/).

-Because this audio description must be scriped, acted and timed to co-incide with pauses in other dialogue or music, it's part of video production and can't be retrospectively applied by the web team; it's an essential content task.
+Because this audio description must be scripted, acted and timed to coincide with pauses in other dialogue or music, it's part of video production and **can't be retrospectively applied by the web team**; it's **an essential content task**.